Skip to content

 • do not buy a subwoofer unless you have somewhere sensible to put it

-The Audioengine A2+ is the classic premium computer speaker because it is small, handsome, and easy to connect.
+The Audioengine A2+ is the classic premium computer speaker because it is small, easy to place, and easy to connect.
 USB audio, Bluetooth, and analog inputs make it flexible for laptops and desktops.
-It will not replace a large bookshelf system, but it sounds much bigger than most tiny desk speakers.
+It will not replace a larger bookshelf system or prove its sound quality from specifications alone.

 Choose it if you want a clean, compact speaker that looks appropriate in a home office.
 Skip it if you want deep bass without a subwoofer.